Functor calculus via non-cubes: The structure of shapes

-It is well-known (c.f.\ \cite[Examples 2.6 (3)]{DP}) that $\copcomp(\pos P)$ is a complete lattice, in particular that it has all coproducts, and that these coproducts are given by taking the union of subsets.
+It is well-known (cf.\ \cite[Examples 2.6 (3)]{DP}) that $\copcomp(\pos P)$ is a complete lattice, in particular that it has all coproducts, and that these coproducts are given by taking the union of subsets.
 Actually, the map $\copcompmap[\pos P]$ is even the universal map from $\pos P$ to a poset with all coproducts.

 The following definition introduces a similar construction which adds coproducts to posets that already have initial objects.
 Just taking $\copcomp$ would add a new initial object (the empty set) which we do not want.